 You’ll be happier with a larger, safer and more versatile piece of exercise equipment.

-These are all Cathe Friedrich workouts.
+The rest of my recommendations for aerobic step routines are all Cathe Friedrich workouts.

 Because Cathe Friedrich has been cranking out incredible step (and other) workouts forEVER.
 She’s a total badass and continues to produce amazing routines.

 Also, all of Cathe Friedrich’s videos come with additional ‘premix’ workouts so you end up with more than one routine with every purchase.
 (Score!)

 PRO TIP—Remember that you can always make any step workout harder (or easier) by removing (or adding) the number of risers under each side, doing less (or more) reps or adding (or decreasing) weights, where applicable.

 Basic Step is a traditional step aerobics routine for cardio conditioning.

 Low Impact Sweat is a HiiT total body workout.
 If you’ve never done step before then do this routine with no risers the first time.